stephengold/Maud/README.md

 target model by name:

  + from among all bones in the selected skeleton, or
- + from among the root bones in that skeleton, or
+ + from among the root bones in the selected skeleton, or
  + from among all bones with tracks in the loaded animation, or
  + from among the children of the selected bone.

-It also enables you to navigate the bone hierarchy "by parent" or step through bones in numerical order ("Previous" and "Next").
+It also enables you to navigate the bone hierarchy "By parent" or step through bones in numerical order ("Previous" and "Next").

 The Bone Tool provides more convenient interfaces to these same